-According to a New York Court in the case of Brutvan v.
-Cigna Life Insurance Company of New York, depending on the specific language in your policy, the answer to that question may be “No.”
+According to a New York Federal Court in the case of Brutvan v.
+Cigna Life Insurance Company of New York (not handled by our law firm), depending on the specific language in your policy, the answer to that question may be “No.

 Cigna’s Position that Offset is Proper

 In Brutvan, Cigna argued that its Plan provides for an offset of DSSD benefits received for the Plaintiffs minor children as well as it does for the Plaintiff.
 Specifically, Cigna argued that the Plan clearly states that Cigna may offset “Social Security disability benefits the Employee or any third party receives… on the Employee’s behalf.”

 Since the Plaintiff’s daughter receives the DSSD benefits only because her father was found to be disabled by the Social Security Administration, Cigna claimed it would also be entitled to take an offset for those benefits.
 Furthermore, Cigna argued another reason it was entitled to the offset is that the Plaintiff signed a reimbursement agreement obligating the Plaintiff to reimburse Cigna for any benefits received by his dependents.